What is a Scrum Master and what does it do in Agile projects?

 Although not mandatory, having a technical background can be an advantage, especially when working with development teams.
 It allows Scrum Masters to better understand the technical challenges facing the team.

-Want to succeed in an agile project environment?
-Develop your practical tools and obtain international qualifications
+Do you want to succeed in an agile project environment?
+Develop your practical toolkit, check out Our Scrum Master training map!